-The S1572 is a quality, high performance mainboard designed for Intel Pentium microprocessors.
-This mainboard utilizes the Intel 430TX chipset and can support CPU speeds of 75MHz through 200MHz.
-The S1572 will also support the CyrixM1/6x86 CPU's and the Intel multimedia Pentium with MMX processor, both the P55C and P54CTB Overdrive versions.
+The S1471 is a quality, high performance mainboard designed for Intel Pentium microprocessors.
+This mainboard utilizes the Intel 430VX chipset and can support CPU speeds of 75MHz through 200MHz.
+S1470 will also support the CyrixM1/6x86 CPU's and the Intel multimedia Pentium P55C which utilizes MMX commands.

-The S1572's PCI Local Bus provides high performance capabilities that are ideal for a wide range of demanding applications such as: CAD, CAM, CAE, networking, multi-user environments, database management, desktop publishing, image processing and 3D animation.
+The S1471's PCI Local Bus provides high performance capabilities that are ideal for a wide range of demanding applications such as: CAD, CAM, CAE, networking, multi-user environments, database management, desktop publishing, image processing and 3D animation.

-This integrated system board achieves high reliability with numerous features and yet is small enough to be supported in a "ATX" form-factor.
-Some of the features included are: on-board dual channel PCI PIO, DMA IDE and UltraDMA/33, on-board floppy controller, on-board high speed I/O, and support for pipeline-burst SRAM.
+This integrated system board achieves high reliability with numerous features and yet is small enough to be supported in a "Baby-AT" form-factor.
+Some of the features included are: on-board dual channel PCI PIO and DMA IDE, on-board floppy controller, on-board high speed I/O, and support for pipeline-burst SRAM.

-Flexibility and expandibility have been designed into the S1572.
-With I/O and drive controller support built on-board, the five PCI and three ISA (One ISA and one PCI as a shared slot) slots are free for numerous add-on expansion cards.
+Flexibility and expandibility have been designed into the S1471.
+With I/O and drive controller support built on-board, the five PCI and four ISA (One ISA and one PCI as a shared slot) slots are free for numerous addon expansion cards.